Llorente History, Family Crest & Coats of Arms

 The surname Llorente was first found in Asturias, where the Visigothic nobles took refuge from the Muslim invasion of Spain.

-Important Dates for the Llorente family
+Early History of the Llorente family

 This web page shows only a small excerpt of our Llorente research.
 Another 68 words (5 lines of text) covering the years 103 and 1037 are included under the topic Early Llorente History in all our PDF Extended History products and printed products wherever possible.